FormidableLabs/react-native-ama/website/versioned_docs/version-0.7.x/components/SwitchListItem.md

 - is announced as a "switch"
 - handles the `accessibilityState` **checked**
-- user the label text as `accessibilityLabel`
+- uses the label text as `accessibilityLabel`

 ## Props